 Robert Pringle is the founder of Central Banking and chairman of the Central Banking Advisory Board.
-He is author of The Money Trap (2012) and The Power of Money (2019) among other publications.
+He is author of The Money Trap (2012) and The Power of Money (2019) and co-author of A guide to good money: beyond the illusions of asset inflation (2022) among other publications.

 Reserve managers share their views on future gold holdings, target allocations, purchasing and storage approaches, the use of ETFs, and the impact of Covid-19, in the results of a new joint Central Banking-Invesco survey.
 By Nick Carver and Robert Pringle

 Robert Pringle reveals details of Mbeki’s appeal to central bankers

 The policies followed since the ‘great crisis’ have not succeeded in restoring confidence